bradeneliason/PumasDocs.jl/docs/src/basics/simulation.md

   of the 5th order Rosenbrock method for ODEs described in the [DifferentialEquations.jl solver documentation page](http://docs.juliadiffeq.org/latest/solvers/ode_solve.html#Rosenbrock-Methods-1).
 Defaults to an automatic stiffness detection algorithm for ODEs.
-- `parallel_type`: the type of parallelism to use internally for simulating a `Population`.
-The options are:
+- `ensemblealg`: is parallelism algorithm to use internally for simulating a `Population`.
+The options are [derived from DifferentialEquations.jl](https://docs.sciml.ai/latest/features/ensemble/#EnsembleAlgorithms-1).
+The default is `EnsembleThreads()`.
-  - `Pumas.Serial`: No parallelism.
-  - `Pumas.Threads`: Shared memory multithreading.
-  - `Pumas.Distributed`: Distributed (multinode, multi-computer) parallelism.
-  The default is `Pumas.Threads`.
 - Any keyword argument in the DifferentialEquations.jl common solver arguments.
   These are documented on the [DifferentialEquations.jl common solver options page](http://docs.juliadiffeq.org/latest/basics/common_solver_opts.html).